• Guaranteed Philips Quality

 Breastfeeding vs pumping

-It’s worth comparing the differences between milk from breastfeeding vs expressed milk.
+IIt’s worth comparing the differences between milk from breastfeeding vs expressed milk.
 While breastfeeding automatically adapts the composition of breast milk to the baby's needs, this is not the case with expressed breast milk and it does not support the baby's immune system to the same extent.
 On the other hand, pumping and storing breast milk gives the mother back some freedom, because more people than just the mother can feed the baby.

 The Philips Avent breast pump range has electric and manual pumps, with a soft and adaptive cushion that fits 99.98% of mums.
-They combine easily with the Philips Avent Natural baby bottle, which has a breast-shaped teat and is designed for mums who want to combine breast and bottle feeding – whether with formula or expressed milk.
+They combine easily with the Philips Avent Natural Response baby bottle, which has a breast-shaped teat and is designed for mums who want to combine breast and bottle feeding – whether with formula or expressed milk.

 Whether you choose to pump or breastfeed, it’s important that you and your baby are comfortable with the decision.
 Consult a professional for more advice or join an online community for breastfeeding and pumping too.
 You can find like-minded people with whom to share your experiences.